Recommendations & Conclusions

 We are very concerned by the evidence indicating that agricultural and veterinary workers have a higher-than-average suicide rate compared to the rest of the population.
 Although more accurate information is needed, a clear enough picture Rural Mental Health 77 was already established for the Government’s national suicide prevention strategy (published …

-Government response.
 The government states the new Suicide Prevention Strategy for England 2023-2028 was published on September 11, 2023.
 This strategy identifies priority groups including agricultural and veterinary workers and sets out steps and actions to tackle known risk factors.
-The Office …
+The Office for National Statistics is also …

 13